5 of 11 portraits of Daniel Whittle Harvey

 - Charles Buller (1806-1848), Politician and wit.
 Sitter in 7 portraits.

-- Daniel Whittle Harvey (1786-1863), Politician; MP, founder of the 'Sunday Times' and first Commissioner of the City of London Police.
+- Daniel Whittle Harvey (1786-1863), Politician; MP for Colchester and Southwark, founder of the 'Sunday Times' and first Commissioner of the City of London Police.
 Sitter in 11 portraits.

 - Thomas Wakley (1795-1862), Medical journalist and politician.
 Sitter in 10 portraits.